 I have never meet a girl of this ethnic group, but i dream about her in nice coloured clothes.
 In my dream she dance around the campfire, in the sound of the drums.
 "Kukwenda" pretty Hehe!

 The Hehes were steppes hunters who today cultivate cassava and millet.
-Their social organization depends a lot of an unilinear filiation system with a masculine tendency, which makes the woman a person relatively foreign to the group.
+Their social organization depended a lot of an unilinear filiation system with a masculine tendency, which made the woman a person relatively foreign to the group.